Floer theory for the variation operator of an isolated singularity

 where $\tilde J_S = (\phi_{-H}^t)^* J_S$ and $\tilde H = H\circ \phi_{-H}^t$.
 Note that $\tilde J_S$ is still of contact type at the boundary.
 Moreover, possible inputs or outputs, $\phi_{-H}^t \circ \gamma$ or $\phi_{-H}^t \circ \xi$, of $\tilde u$ are points of $\{r_0\}\times \partial M$ since $\phi_{-H}^t$ preserves the level set of $U$.
-By assumption on $u_n$, the image of $\tilde u$ is not contained in $\phi_{-H}^t(V)$.
+By assumption on $u_n$, the image of $\tilde u$ is not contained in $\phi_{-H}^t(U^{\prime})$.
 It contradicts the following lemma and hence finishes the proof. \end{proof} \begin{lemma} Suppose $\tilde u: S \to U$ is an inhomogeneous pseudo-holomorphic curve satisfying

-where $J_S$ is a domain-dependent almost complex structure that is contact type at infinity, $H=h(r)$ is an autonomous Hamiltonian function that depends only on the $r$ direction, and $\alpha$ is a sub-closed one form on $S$.
-If the action values of the possible inputs and outputs are zero, then the image $u$ is contained in an integral curve of the Reeb flow. \end{lemma} \begin{proof} For a contact type almost complex structure $J$, $\partial_r, R$ and $\ker \theta$ are mutually orthogonal with respect to $\langle -, - \rangle_J = \omega(-, J-)$.
+where $J_S$ is a domain-dependent almost complex structure contact type at infinity, $H=h(r)$ is an autonomous Hamiltonian function that depends only on the coordinate $r$, and $\alpha$ is a sub-closed one form on $S$.
+If the action values of possible inputs and outputs are zero, then the image $u$ is contained in an integral curve of the Reeb flow. \end{lemma} \begin{proof} For a contact type almost complex structure $J$, $\partial_r, R$ and $\ker \theta$ are mutually orthogonal with respect to $\langle -, - \rangle_J = \omega(-, J-)$.
 Now write $u = (a, v): S \to (1-\eta, 1+\eta)\times \partial M$.
-We decompose $du$ into three orthogonal summands as follows;
+We decompose $du$ into three orthogonal summands as follows: